rustinmyeye/ErgoNodeAndroid/README.md

 A one-click Ergo node app for Android.
 This app is based on **NeoTerm**, and runs automated install scripts to set up and run an Ergo node on Android.

-The current version of this app sets up and bootstraps via NiPoPoW and a UTXO set snapshot NiPoPoW node.
+The current version of this app bootstraps via NiPoPoW and a UTXO set snapshot to run the Ergo node.

 ![alt text](https://raw.githubusercontent.com/rustinmyeye/ErgoNodeAndroid/master/artwork/ic_launcher_round.png)